DOP

-Papal and Diocesan awards are presented to individuals and groups who have made significant contributions to the Catholic Church and its community.
+Papal and Diocesan awards are presented to individuals who have made significant contributions to the Catholic Church and its community.

-If you know of someone who deserves to receive one of these esteemed awards, please get in contact with our team.
+If you know of someone who deserves to receive one of these esteemed awards, please complete the nomination form below.

 The papal honours system dates back many centuries, with each honour or award having its history and relevance in the life of the Catholic Church.
 The Holy Father grants all honours and awards, and the local church only has a role in promoting nominations for the grant of such honours or awards.